GAIA-X4PLC-AAD/azure-storage-upload/CONTRIBUTING.md

 ```

 Placing this script into a file called `.git/hooks/commit-msg` and making it executable (e.g. using `chmod a+x .git/hooks/commit-msg` on unixoid operating systems) will prevent commits without a sign-off.

+> Hint: This cannot be set up as a global hook, as it needs to be in the `.git/hooks` directory of the repository you want to enforce the sign-off in.